 If you believe you have grounds to file a wrongful death claim in San Jose, begin the process immediately.
 Waiting too long can expose you to risks such as losing key evidence or missing your statute of limitations.
 The filing process can be long and complicated, but a qualified San Jose wrongful death attorney can help.
 Here are the steps to take to file your claim:

-The San Jose personal injury attorneys Henshaw & Henry, PC can help you with every step of the wrongful death claims process.
+The San Jose personal injury attorneys Henshaw Law Office can help you with every step of the wrongful death claims process.
 We’ll navigate California’s complex laws in a way that benefits you and your family the most.

-At Henshaw & Henry, PC, we differ from our competition because we do not funnel clients through paralegals or other staff members.
+At Henshaw Law Office, we differ from our competition because we do not funnel clients through paralegals or other staff members.
 We connect them with San Jose wrongful death attorneys who have knowledge and experience handling wrongful death claims in California.
 It is the San Jose wrongful death claims attorneys who understand the law and who interact with judges and juries, not paralegals.
 We let you communicate directly with our lawyers for prompt, accurate answers to your most important questions and concerns.

 Our San Jose wrongful death lawyers represent wrongful death clients in the San Francisco Bay Area, including San Jose, Santa Clara County, Alameda County, Santa Cruz County, Contra Costa County, San Mateo County, Milpitas, Sunnyvale, Los Gatos, Saratoga, Morgan Hill, Gilroy, Palo Alto, Los Altos, Mountain View, Cupertino, Fremont, Union City, Pleasanton, Menlo Park, Redwood City, Hayward, Castro Valley, Oakland, and San Leandro.
 To schedule your free case evaluation, call (408) 599-1305 or contact us online.